pm67nz/hpc_training/_lessons/000-architecture.md

 #### Compute Hardware:
 * 104 XC50 compute nodes
+   - 2x Intel Xeon Gold 6148 2.4 GHz processor with 20 physical cores each
+* 11 CS500 nodes
+   - Same Intel Xeon Gold 6148 SKL processor as compute nodes
+* Storage: IBM Spectrum Scale (formerly GPFS)

+If you are interested in learning more about the hardware, please find the details below.

+##### More hardware details:
+* 104 XC50 compute nodes
    - 2x Intel Xeon Gold 6148 2.4 GHz processor with 20 physical cores each (thus a total of 40 physical cores)
    - 2-way hyperthreading with a total of 80 logical cores per node
    - Cray Aries interconnect (low-latency network, used by MPI jobs, IO, ...)